-Austin (as Cassidy): We'll never know till we go in.
+Sydney (as Cassidy): We'll never know till we go in.
 They could have like three.

-Austin: Cassidy puts on a face of you know, very optimistic, so optimistic that it doesn't feel genuine.
+Sydney: Cassidy puts on a face of you know, very optimistic, so optimistic that it doesn't feel genuine.

 Nick: The door to this shop is worn wood and isn't hanging straight in it's frame so as you force the door open, there's the ringing of a bell and you walk in to see a large square room.
 There's racks of used clothes hanging and some nicer jackets and things mixed in as well.
 On the back wall you can see bits of equipment and motors and a large deer trophy hanging off the wall and there's a glass case in front of the same wall that has the shopkeeper standing behind it.